Fast-Converging Distributed Signal Estimation in Topology-Unconstrained Wireless Acoustic Sensor Networks: Simulation Results

 where $\mathbf{1}$ denotes the $K$-dimensional all-ones column vector and $\mathbf{\Lambda}\in\{0,1\}^{K\times K}$ is the adjacency matrix of the \gls*{wasn}, i.e., $[\mathbf{\Lambda}]_{q,l} = 1$ if $q$ and $l{\neq} q$ are connected, 0 otherwise, and $[\mathbf{\Lambda}]_{q,q} = 0$ by convention, $\forall\:q\in\K$.
 In an \gls*{fc} network, $C=1$ while, in a tree topology, $C=0$.
 As $C$ is unambiguously bounded between 0 and 1, we prefer it over the algebraic connectivity, whose upper bound depends on the graph structure~\cite{fiedler1973algebraic}, for the sake of clarity.
 To evaluate the convergence speed of \gls*{dansep} in \glspl*{wasn} with various values of $|\mathcal{U}_\mathrm{avg}|$, we randomly remove or establish transmission links between nodes of the original \gls*{wasn} (ensuring that the network remains connected) until a given value of $C$ is obtained.
 This process is repeated for different values of $C$.

 The $\overline{\mathrm{MSE}}_{W}^i$ is computed when pruning the topology-unconstrained \gls*{wasn} at each iteration $i$ to either (i) an \gls*{mst} with root $k$ using Kruskal's algorithm with the inter-node Euclidean distance as edge weight or (ii) a maximum-$|\Uk|$ tree with root $k$ obtained via \gls*{mmut} pruning.
 The results for \gls*{danse} are obtained in the case where the \gls*{wasn} would be \gls*{fc}, which makes them independent of $C$.
-The results obtained for \gls*{tidanse} are also independent of $C$ since here nodes only use the global in-network sum.
-These results are shown in~\figref{fig:res_msew}.
+The results obtained for \gls*{tidanse} are also independent of $C$.

+For clarity, a legend depicting the line colors and marker styles used for the different algorithms throughout this section is provided in~\figref{fig:legend}.
+The $\overline{\mathrm{MSE}}_{W}^i$ values for static topologies are shown in~\figref{fig:res_msew}.
+The \gls*{snr} and \gls*{stoi} metrics are shown, only for \gls*{mmut} pruning, in~\figref{fig:res_metrics}.

-Firstly, the plots underline the slow convergence of \gls*{tidanse} compared to that of \gls*{danse} in an equivalent \gls*{fc} \gls*{wasn}.
-Secondly, they highlight the importance of the tree-pruning strategy for \gls*{dansep}, as discussed in~\secref{subsec:pruning_strategy_discussion} (a parallel can be made, in particular, between~\figref{fig:res_msew} and the left-hand side of~\figref{fig:pruning_comparison}).
+Firstly, the $\overline{\mathrm{MSE}}_{W}^i$ plots in \figref{fig:res_msew} underline the slow convergence of \gls*{tidanse} compared to that of \gls*{danse} in an equivalent \gls*{fc} \gls*{wasn}.
+Secondly, they highlight the importance of the tree-pruning strategy for \gls*{dansep}, as discussed in~\secref{subsec:pruning_strategy_discussion}.
 On the one hand, when pruning the topology-unconstrained \gls*{wasn} to an \gls*{mst}, the original connectivity $C$ does not play any significant role for \gls*{dansep}.
 On the other hand, \gls*{mmut} pruning enables \gls*{dansep} to exploit its full potential, showing a higher convergence speed as the original topology-unconstrained \gls*{wasn} becomes more connected.
 In fact, for $C=1$ (\gls*{fc}), the convergence speed of \gls*{dansep} matches that of \gls*{danse} when using \gls*{mmut} pruning.
 The benefit of using \gls*{dansep} instead of \gls*{tidanse} in non-\gls*{fc} \glspl*{wasn} is visible for any value of $C$, i.e., even in relatively sparse networks with few inter-node connections.
 Even with $C=0$ (i.e., in \glspl*{wasn} with a tree topology) or when pruning to an \gls*{mst}, the \gls*{dansep} algorithm reaches a lower $\overline{\mathrm{MSE}}_{W}^i$ in fewer iterations than \gls*{tidanse}.
 This is due to the fact that, even in a tree topology with $K>2$, at least one node has more than one neighbor and can, through \gls*{dansep}, exploit several partial in-network sums individually to update its filters.